Shaposhnikov-Nick/react.js-learning/README.md

 # react.js-learning
-courses and study projects to study React.js
+courses and learning projects for learning React.js